ooni/ooni.org/content/post/2019-measure-blocking-lgbtqi-sites.md

 by disabling the Sharing options in the Settings of the OONI Probe app.

-Learn more about potential risks [here](https://ooni.io/about/risks/), and please review our [Data Policy](https://ooni.org/about/data-policy/).
+Learn more about [potential risks](https://ooni.io/about/risks/), and please review our [Data Policy](https://ooni.org/about/data-policy/).

 Thank you for helping us track the blocking of LGBTQI websites around the world!